redhat-developer/idetools.dev/blog/2024-06-20-lsp4ij-announcement.md

 ## Quickly get started with LSP4IJ

-If you want to *quickly test your language server with LSP4IJ without having to develop a plugin* or *if you do not have any skills in IntelliJ plugin development*, LSP4IJ offers the possibility of integrating any language server (**only stdio mode is supported at the moment**) with [simple settings](https://github.com/redhat-developer/lsp4ij/blob/main/docs/UserDefinedLanguageServer.md) where you only need to define:
+If you want to *quickly test your language server with LSP4IJ without having to develop a plugin* or *if you're unfamiliar with IntelliJ plugin development*, LSP4IJ offers the possibility of integrating any language server (**only stdio mode is supported at the moment**) with [simple settings](https://github.com/redhat-developer/lsp4ij/blob/main/docs/UserDefinedLanguageServer.md) where you only need to define:

  * the language server `launch command`
  * the `mapping` between the `language server` and the `files` targeted by the language server